Monday, December 19, 2016

 The original iron screws will all be replaced and in many cases, the original iron or steel bolts are too corroded or worn to reuse.
 There are hundreds and hundreds of small pieces in this interurban :)

 One of the challenges we had over the winter months was the fact that the Narcissus was tucked into the easternmost track of the former "Quonset Hut" section of the Town House Restoration Shop.
 The ceiling is much lower in that portion of the shop.
 The 600-volt overhead wire is quite close to the roof of the big interurban, which restricted roof work from happening until the car could be moved into the larger portion of the shop.
 This could not happen pending anticipated roof work.
 So, we were relegated to more peripheral component work.
-The right-side clerestory window openings and roof work did take place during the late winter and on into the spring.
+The right-side clerestory window openings and roof work did take place during the late winter and into the spring.

 Turnbuckles were added to strengthen the support system of